Word Error Rate (WER) has been the primary accuracy metric used to evaluate Automatic Speech Recognition (ASR) systems for decades.

 To illustrate how you align a reference and recognized transcript, here’s an example:

-Here, the ASR system omits information about seeing the dog.
-There are two clear ways to align this, but they both lead to different WERs.
-Firstly, in alignment 1 you align “and I saw a cat” with the end of the reference.
-This leads to 5 deletions “and I saw a dog” which is a WER of 50%.
 Alignment 2 leads to an extra error due to the substitution of “dog” with “cat”.
 This leads to a WER of 60%.
 By minimizing the edit distance, you’ll ensure you get the alignment with the minimal WER (in this case Alignment 1).

 Minor problems such as misspellings of names or the wrong number of repeated words – say when someone speaks with a stutter – are penalized just as heavily as errors that cause misinformation.

-In addition, it is very difficult to get a test set that has no mistakes from human transcribers.
 This introduces an intrinsic floor which means it is impossible for the system to reach 0% WER.
 On top of mistakes, they often write the transcript using a different specification.
 After all, there are many ways to write the same thing.
 Here are two examples:

-Numeric entities – can be in written or spoken form and there are differences in formatting such as commas in large numbers.
+Numeric entities: can be in written or spoken form and there are differences in formatting such as commas in large numbers.
 Also, there are different ways of saying currency such as 10 pounds, 10 quid and a tenner.
 All are the same and will be £10 in written form.

-Dates – there are countless ways of writing which include different ordering or shortened forms.
+Dates: there are countless ways of writing which include different ordering or shortened forms.

 If the reference is misaligned with the ASR output this can lead to increasing WER significantly.
 It can be trivial to normalize some of these issues, but the problem is harder when comparing across vendors because they all have different ways of formatting.
+WER is not necessarily reflecting the actual usability of the transcript, as it can be influenced by external factors.

 Furthermore, in order to get an accurate alignment, you must strip all punctuation and convert characters to lower case.
 Punctuation and capitals at the start of sentences or for proper nouns are essential for readability, but WER doesn’t take any of that extra information into account.
+ASR systems may perform differently on real world datasets, such as those with noisy data or varying accents, compared to controlled benchmarks.

 Let’s see a particularly bad example of how WER can be completely misaligned with reality.
+It is important to identify which errors are most impactful for the intended use case, rather than relying solely on WER.

 To the human eye, there doesn’t appear to be much wrong with this output.
 Conversely, this has a high WER of 125%!
 There are two substitution errors (‘I’ for ‘I’m’ and ‘5’ for ‘five-year-old’) and three insertions (‘am’, ‘year’ and `old’).
 The WER is greater than 100% because there are more errors than words in the reference.

 This example only has one substitution error, so the WER is 20%.
 As you can see, this error is much more severe since it causes misinformation about the status of the message, but the WER is lower than the first example.
+A low WER does not always mean the transcript is more useful or accurate for the application.

 Wouldn’t it be great if we had a way of evaluating ASR that wasn’t impacted by different ways of saying the same thing and one that evaluated problems in line with human judgment?